Our Future Music

 Social (increased collaboration, team-work and cooperation skills developed by children and young people with SEN/D and/or in economically and culturally deprived areas)

 For the past two years Marusa has been researching young people’s experiences of inclusive music-making and the psychology behind it.
-This has been the main focus of new PhD so far, results of which are currently being reviewed for publication by an academic journal and summarised in a recent blog.
+This has been the focus of her PhD so far, results of which are under review for publication in academic journals and summarised in her blog.

 The main aim of this research was to better understand not only the effects music-making has on young people and their well-being, but how these changes take place and what particular aspects of music-making environments drive them.
 Working with young people, parents, and creative practitioners involved with inclusive music projects targeting young people recognised as marginalised, at risk, or otherwise in need of support, she used music tutors’ session notes and surveys about young people’s personal and social progress.
 She conducted focus groups and interviews with staff members, parents, and young people.
 The results enable us to model the route of youth empowerment through music, which consists of identified developments, psychological mechanisms driving these changes as well as the environmental factors that appear to be crucial in supporting these processes.